01O10/Basket-Market-Analysis/README.md

-# Basket-Market-Analysis
+# Markov chain
-Quick analysis of Instacart service using Markov chain
+Quick Markov chain analysis of Instacart service by calculating the reordering probabilities for basket market products for different consumers.